yimihua2013/PythonExamples/README.md

 # PythonExamples

-This is a collection of exercises form Codecademy [Python Track](http://www.codecademy.com/en/tracks/python).<br />
+* This is a collection of exercises form Codecademy [Python Track](http://www.codecademy.com/en/tracks/python).
+* Each .py file is a simple Python coding practice.
-Quite helpful for Python beginners.
+* Quite helpful for Python beginners like me :)